 Dionne Espinoza, Ph.D. is Professor of Women's, Gender, and Sexuality Studies in the Department of Liberal Studies.
-Her research and teaching interests center the voices, archives, and critical theories of women of color from the sixties to present with an emphasis on Chicana feminist thought and activism.
-She is currently revising her book manuscript Bronze Womanhood: Chicana Activism in the Chicano Movement in the Southwest.
+Her research and teaching interests center the voices, archives, and critical theories of women of color writers and activists in social movements from the sixties to present with an emphasis on Chicana feminist thought and activism.
+She is currently revising her book manuscript Bronze Womanhood: Chicana Activism and the Chicano Movement Narrative.
 She has co-edited two books: Chicana Movidas: New Narratives of Women’s Activism and Feminism in the Movement Era (co-edited with María Cotera and Maylei Blackwell, University of Texas Press, 2018) and the award-winning Enriqueta Vasquez and the Chicano Movement: Writings from El Grito del Norte (with Lorena Oropeza, Arte Publico Press, 2006).